alexaandru/go-sitter-forest/README.md

 ## TODO

-- use a template to refresh the forest maps (of lang funcs, and query funcs);
+- implement a "cooldown window" (some experimental/actively developed parsers generate a ton of "update noise"): say, do not attempt to update anything that was updated in the past N days (let's start with 3?);
 - queries needs some more work:
   - only update if needed (commit has changed);
   - some of them (bass, matlab, syphon, vala) use {n(eo)vim,helix}/\*.scm convetion,